 It's time to think about ways to keep your children healthy and safe this school year.
 Vaccinations, eye exams, bike helmets, and healthy snacks are at the top the back-to-school health tip list.

-The school-located flu vaccination program will once again run throughout Rhode Island this year.
-Clinics for students in kindergarten through 12th grade will begin in late September and run through November. (more)
+The school flu vaccination program will once again run throughout Rhode Island this year.
+Clinics for students in kindergarten through 12th grade will begin in late September and run through November. more

-Check with your doctor to confirm that your child has received recommended immunizations.
-Be sure children are vaccinated for common infectious diseases such as influenza, pertussis, chickenpox, and measles. (more) High school students can be immunized against many vaccine-preventable diseases through the state's Vaccinate Before You Graduate program. (more)
+Make sure that your child has recieved all the immunizations that are required for school entry.
+Children need certain immunizations before entry into pre-k, kindergarten, 7th, 8th, 9th, and 12th grade. more High school students can be immunized against many vaccine-preventable diseases through the state's Vaccinate Before You Graduate program. more

 Every child should have a complete eye exam by age three.
 Serious eye diseases such as Amblyopia (lazy eye) or strabismus (crossed eyes) are correctable with eye patches or surgery if caught early.
 All children entering kindergarten are required by state law to have a vision screening before the start of the school year.